Biofabbing & Ecology - BioFabLab Summer Workshop summer 2019

 There is a hunger for "green" and "sustainable" solutions in society, but what does this mean? and what do these solutions look like?
 How does ecosystems actually work?
 How can we look at the state of them, the nutrients, the chemicals, the microorganisms and the larger organisms living there?

 At this course you will get a hands-on introduction to biology and ecosystems.
 We will look at the abiotic components, the primary production, energy generation and conversion.
-Look at how you measure these parameters and grow different organisms from bacteria, fungi and algae to small animals and plants.
-We will learn about standard methodologies to analyse the environment and observe cells and microbes.
+Look at how you measure these parameters and grow different organisms from bacteria, fungi and algae to plants.
+We will learn about standard methodologies to analyse the environment and observe cells and microbes, by measuring abiotic parameters. we will develop the systems to do this and discuss the limits and possibilities and reflect on and apply them for alternative applications.

 It is an intense workshop where participants and teachers will work hard, and we expect you to make an effort for the learning and fun of everybody.